Updated 9th August 2023

 Well for starters, where are the drivers going to come from?

-All, and I mean all drivers in the UK have to be licenced by the local authority, in our case the Isle of Wight council.
+All, and I mean all drivers in the UK have to be licensed by the local authority, in our case the Isle of Wight council.

 So you can see one problem arising already, driver recruitment.
 Most drivers who would qualify to drive Uber are already doing this for a living with there own taxis, so are they really going tio give that up, sell the vehicle just so they can go and buy a Toyota Prius and drive for Uber?
 I know I wouldn't.